 to its toxicities).

-6. History of severe immediate hypersensitivity to any of the agents including
+6. History of severe immediate hypersensitivity reaction to cyclophosphamide,

 7. History of coronary revascularization or ischemic symptoms.

 8. Clinically significant hemorrhagic or ischemic stroke, including transient ischemic